 La Spezia is the main city along the Riviera di Levante, situated at the heart of the Golfo dei Poeti, the Gulf of Poets.
 The Gulf was named in honor of poets Percy Bysshe Shelley, Lord Byron, and the other famous poets, writers, and artists who spent holidays or parts of their lives in the beautiful villages and towns that dot the gulf.

 Read more about Golfo dei Poeti and another Cinque Terre alternative, Portovenere.
-My pal Georgette of Girl in Florence was there recently and did a great 36 Hours in Portovenere itinerary.
-I can’t wait to give it a go!
+My pal Georgette of Girl in Florence has a great 36 Hours in Portovenere itinerary.

 - La Spezia by train: La Spezia is serviced by the La Spezia Centrale, a frequent stop for visitors heading to the Cinque Terre and other Italian Riviera destinations.